 - Easy to make!
 Ready in under an hour, the hardest part is cooking everything on the grill.

 What is chimichurri?

-Chimichurri is typically made up of parsley, garlic, vinegar, red chili pepper flakes and olive oil.
-While the recipe for this Chimichurri Grilled Shrimp & Corn Salad adds fresh cilantro to the mix, you are more than welcome to nix the cilantro and opt to use all parsley instead!
+Chimichurri is typically made up of parsley, garlic, vinegar, red chili pepper flakes, and olive oil.
+While the recipe for this Chimichurri & Corn Salad with Shrimp adds fresh cilantro to the mix, you are more than welcome to nix the cilantro and opt to use all parsley instead!

 Traditionally, versatile chimichurri sauce is spooned over grilled meats or chicken, but it can also be used to marinate anything from beef and chicken to seafood and shellfish!